tbensky/ProjectClock/readme.md

 # Other's builds

 If you build this escapement, send a pull request in this document, with a link to a Youtube video of your escapement.
-We'd love to see it and share it!
+We'd love to see it and share it here!

 * Brian T. said: